-Project Refit plans on doing this by helping implement and support simple, make sense programs for a military member (past/present) and first responder.
-We will incorporate family into these programs, as well as, creating programs for only military and first responders.
+Project Refit is doing this by helping implement and support simple, make sense programs for a military member (past/present) and first responder.
+We incorporate family into these programs, as well as, creating programs for only military and first responders.

 Learn about our approaches